anikamorris/democraSee/lauren_proposal.md

 ### Teammate 1

 1. Manage time adaquately to build all features
-2. Effectively colaborate with teamate to reach goals
+2. Get CRUD functionality working to allow a MyCandidate page
-3. Increase my knowledge and understanding of the democratic process
+3. Implement the quiz and the logic behind it.

 ## Wireframes

-**Insert wireframe pictures here**

 ## Evaluation